RI-SE/smirk/docs/Data Management Specification.md

 This desiderata considers the intersection between the dataset and the supported dynamic driving task in the intended ODD.
 The SMIRK training data will not cover operational environments that are outside of the ODD, e.g., images collected in heavy snowfall.

 - DAT-REL-REQ1: All data samples shall represent images of a road from the perspective of a vehicle.
-- DAT-REL-REQ2: All data samples shall represent images of a road that correspond to the ODD.
-- DAT-REL-REQ3: Pedestrians included in data samples shall be of a type that may appear in the ODD.
-- DAT-REL-REQ4: The format of each data sample shall be representative of that which is captured using sensors deployed on the ego vehicle.
+- DAT-REL-REQ2: The format of each data sample shall be representative of that which is captured using sensors deployed on the ego vehicle.
-- DAT-REL-REQ5: Each data sample shall assume sensor positioning which is representative of that which is used on the ego vehicle.
+- DAT-REL-REQ3: Each data sample shall assume sensor positioning which is representative of that which is used on the ego vehicle.
+- DAT-REL-REQ4: All data samples shall represent images of a road that corresponds to the ODD.
+- DAT-REL-REQ5: All data samples containing pedestrians shall include one single pedestrian.
+- DAT-REL-REQ6: Pedestrians included in data samples shall be of a type that may appear in the ODD.
+- DAT-REL-REQ7: All data samples containing non-pedestrian objects shall be of a type that may appear in the ODD.

 Rationale: SMIRK adapts the reqiurements from the Relevant desiderata specified by Gauerhof et al. (2020) for the SMIRK ODD.
+DAT-REL-REQ5 is added to based on the corresponding fundamental restriction of the SMIRK ODD.
+DAT-REL-REQ7 restricts data samples providing negative training examples.

 ## 2.2 Complete
 This desiderata considers the sampling strategy across the input domain and its subspaces.
 Suitable distributions and combinations of features are particularly important.
 Ashmore et al. (2021) refer to this as the external perspective on the data.